CHODDEVOPS/Polling-bot/README.md

 # Polling-bot
 A simple polling bot to check for available time slots on the termin.bremen.de website for registering apartments

+# Broadcast and signup

+`make signup` polls telegram for pending `/start` requests. `make broadcast` notifies all of the users about available slots.

 # To open local dev shell